MCP authentication

 The session lasts until it expires.
 When it does, your editor opens the browser again.
 Most editors handle the refresh silently.

-To connect to multiple teams at the same time, add a second MCP server entry in your editor's config.
-In Claude Code, that's .claude/settings.local.json:
+To talk to two teams from the same editor, add a second server entry with a different teamId.
+In Claude Code that's .mcp.json at the repo root:

 {